FairfieldAfterDark/metro-publisher-import/README.md

 `add-uuid-to-csv.php` script.

-For example, if you wish to take the contents of `src.csv`, add a UUID to each row, and then save the results to `dest.csv` you may do so in the following manner:
+For example, if you wish to take the contents of `src.csv`, add a UUID to each row, and then save the results to `dest.csv` you may do so using the following command:

 ```
 php add-uuid-to-csv.php src.csv dest.csv